Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Kilonova Afterglow Models and Numerical Relativity Simulations of BNS Mergers

-\textbf{Kilonova afterglow models from Kathirgamaraju+2019}: We parameterized the kinetic energy distribution of the kilonova ejecta as a power-law in specific momentum\cite{Kathirgamaraju+2019}\, $\Gamma \beta$ for $\beta > \beta_0$: $E_{\rm{KN}}\propto (\Gamma \beta)^{-\alpha}$.
+We parameterized the kinetic energy distribution of the kilonova ejecta as a power-law in specific momentum $\Gamma \beta$ for $\beta > \beta_0$: $E_{\rm{KN}}\propto (\Gamma \beta)^{-\alpha}$ \citep{Kathirgamaraju+2019}.
 This parameterization captures the properties of the high-velocity tail of all types of kilonova outflows, including dynamical ejecta and disk winds that might dominate the mass of the blue kilonova component.
-Motivated by the results from the modeling of the thermal emission from the kilonova\cite{Villar+2017combined,Cowperthwaite+2017EM,Arcavi_2018,Waxman+2018,Nicholl+2021,Bulla+2019,Drout+2017LC,Kilpatrick+2017}\, in the following we adopt $\beta_0=0.35$ as baseline and a total kinetic energy of $E_{\rm{KN}}(\Gamma_0 \beta_0)=10^{51}\,\rm{erg}$.
-We generated a set of multi-wavelength kilonova afterglow light-curves for shock microphysical parameters $p=2.05$ (consistent with the observational findings of \S\ref{SuppSec:SpecEvol}), $\epsilon_{\rm e}=0.1$, $\epsilon_{\rm B}=[10^{-4}-10^{-2}]$ and circumbinary medium density $n=[10^{-4}-10^{-2}]\,\rm{cm^{-3}}$.
-As a comparison, studies of the jet afterglow pointed at densities\cite{MarguttiChornock2020}\, $n>10^{-4}\,\rm{cm^{-3}}$, while studies\cite{Hallinan2017,Hajela+2019,Makhathini2020}\, of the large-scale environment of GW170817 at X-ray and radio wavelengths led to $n\le 10^{-2}\,\rm{cm^{-3}}$.
+Motivated by the results from the modeling of the thermal emission from the kilonova in the following we adopt $\beta_0=0.35$ as baseline and a total kinetic energy of $E_{\rm{KN}}(\Gamma_0 \beta_0)=10^{51}\,\rm{erg}$.
+We generated a set of multi-wavelength kilonova afterglow light-curves for shock microphysical parameters $p=2.05$ (consistent with the observational findings of \S\ref{Sec:SpecEvol}), $\epsilon_{\rm e}=0.1$, $\epsilon_{\rm B}=[10^{-4}-10^{-2}]$ and circumbinary medium density $n=[10^{-4}-10^{-2}]\,\rm{cm^{-3}}$.
+As a comparison, studies of the jet afterglow pointed at densities $n>10^{-4}\,\rm{cm^{-3}}$ \citep{MarguttiChornock2021} , while multiple studies \citep{Hallinan+2017radiocounterpart,Hajela+2019,Makhathini+2020}\, of the large-scale environment of GW\,170817 at X-ray and radio wavelengths argue in favor of $n\le 10^{-2}\,\rm{cm^{-3}}$.
 Motivated by the results from numerical relativity simulations of BNS mergers described below we explore the parameter space for $\alpha=[3-9]$.
-Our results are shown in Extended Data Figure \ref{Fig:KNAdithan}, where shaded areas highlight the regions of the parameter space that are consistent with the bright X-ray excess (blue) and the deep radio upper limit (orange).
-We further show a successful kilonova afterglow model for $\alpha=5$, $n=0.001\,\rm{cm^{-3}}$ and $\epsilon_{\rm B}=0.001$ in Figure \ref{Fig:Xrays}.
-Consistent with the results from the jet afterglow modeling, current data point at lower density environments with $n<0.01\,\rm{cm^{-3}}$, but otherwise leave the multi-dimensional parameter space largely unconstrained.
-Specifically, we find that all values of $\alpha=[3,10]$ are consistent with the X-ray and radio data set.
-This conclusion remains unchanged even if we were to adopt the peak pixel flux within one synthesized beam at 3 GHz from Balasubramanian et al.,\cite{Balasubramanian21}\, ($F_{\rm \nu}=2.8 \pm 1.3\,\rm{\mu Jy}$) as a constraint on the radio emission from the kilonova (Extended Data Figure \ref{Fig:KNAdithanCaltech}).